-Our Early Years Foundation Stage follows the curriculum as outlined in the 2021 statutory framework of the EYFS.
+Our Early Years Foundation Stage follows the curriculum as outlined in the statutory framework of the EYFS.
+This framework defines what we teach and we use the Development Matters guidance to support our curriculum.

 The EYFS framework includes 7 areas of learning and development that are equally important and inter-connected.
-However, 3 areas known as the prime areas are seen as particularly important for igniting curiosity and enthusiasm for learning, and for building children's capacity to learn, form relationships and thrive.
+Three of the areas are referred to as the Prime Areas.
+These are particularly important for building a foundation for igniting children's curiosity and enthusiasm for learning, forming relationships and thriving (Early Years Framework).